shaoyanpan/Full-dose-Whole-body-PET-Synthesis-from-Low-dose-PET-Using-Consistency-Model/README.md

-# 2D-Medical-Denoising-Diffusion-Probabilistic-Model
+# 2D-Medical-Consistency-Model
 **This is the repository for the paper published in Medical Physics: "[Full-dose Whole-body PET Synthesis from Low-dose PET Using High-efficiency Denoising Diffusion Probabilistic Model: PET Consistency Model](https://iopscience.iop.org/article/10.1088/1361-6560/acca5c/meta)".**
-Consistency Model is one of the super fast Diffusion Denoising Probability Models (DDPMs), which only use 2-timestep to generate the target image, while the DDPMs usually require 50- to 1000-timesteps.
+Consistency Model is one of the super fast Denoising Diffusion Probability Models (DDPMs), which only use 2-timestep to generate the target image, while the DDPMs usually require 50- to 1000-timesteps.
 This is particular useful for: 1) Three-dimensional Medical image synthesis, 2) Image translation instead image creation like traditional DDPMs do.

 The codes were created based on [image-guided diffusion](https://github.com/openai/guided-diffusion), [SwinUnet](https://github.com/HuCaoFighting/Swin-Unet), and [Monai](https://monai.io/)